lilblupig/curls/README.md

 Adopters of curly specific haircare do tend to be female and younger, however this is rapidly changing as male grooming becomes more mainstream, and personal freedoms become more acceptable for all generations.
 The users of this website therefore could be anybody, regardless of age or gender and the design is approached accordingly.
 *  Bright unisex colours are offset by classic, largely white sections and black/white text and details.
 *  Soft scrolling fonts are contrasted with sharp, angled corners and straight lines.
-*  Imagery is fairly inclusive, although it was not possible to find suitable pictures of older people with spectacular natural curly hair.
+*  Imagery is fairly inclusive, although it was not possible to find suitable pictures of older people with natural curly hair.

 ### **User Stories**
 1. As a new user, I want to quickly determine if the website contains information I need, so that I know quickly whether to stay on the page.